Anastas Mikoyan: United States

 In addition to such well received engagements, Mikoyan indulged in more informal opportunities to meet the public such as having breakfast at a Howard Johnson's restaurant on the New Jersey Turnpike, visiting Macy's Department Store in New York City and meeting celebrities in Hollywood like Jerry Lewis and Sophia Loren before having an audience with President Dwight Eisenhower and Secretary of State John Foster Dulles.
-Although Mikoyan failed to alter the US's Berlin policy, he was hailed in the US for easing international tensions with an innovative emphasis on soft diplomacy that largely went over well with the American public.
+Although unsuccessful in altering Washington's Berlin policy, Mikoyan was hailed in the US for easing international tensions with an innovative emphasis on soft diplomacy that largely went over well with the American public.

 Mikoyan disapproved of Khrushchev's walkout from the 1960 Paris Summit over the U-2 Crisis of 1960, which he believed kept tension in the Cold War high for another fifteen years.
 However, throughout this time, he remained Khrushchev's closest ally in the upper echelons of the Soviet leadership.
-As Mikoyan later noted, Khrushchev "engaged [in] inexcusable hysterics".
+As Mikoyan later noted, Khrushchev "engaged [in] inexcusable hysterics."

-In November 1963 Mikoyan was asked by Khrushchev to represent the USSR at President John F. Kennedy's funeral.
+In November 1963, Mikoyan was asked by Khrushchev to represent the USSR at President John F. Kennedy's funeral.
 At the funeral ceremony, Mikoyan appeared visibly shaken by the president's death and was approached by Jacqueline Kennedy, who took his hand and conveyed to him the following message: "Please tell Mr. Chairman [Khrushchev] that I know he and my husband worked together for a peaceful world, and now he and you must carry on my husband's work."
+He met with President Lyndon B. Johnson to discuss post-Kennedy US-Soviet relations.
+There were rumours that Oswald had been an agent of the KGB, which greatly concerned the Soviet government.
+From Washington Mikoyan wrote back to Moscow that "The U.S. government does not want to involve us in this matter, it clearly prefers to consign the whole business to oblivion as soon as possible".